1rgs/genweb/README.md

 import { createGenwebApp } from './main';

 export default createGenwebApp(`
-A calculator application where users can:
+A snarky calculator application where users can:
 1. Add numbers
 2. Subtract numbers
 3. Multiply numbers
 4. Divide numbers

-Add buttons for each operation and each number from 0-9`);
+Add buttons for each operation and each number from 0-9.
+The calculator tries to guess what the user wants to do based on the last numbers and operations entered.`);
 ```